Birding Africa

 Transport We travel by four wheel drive vehicle.
 To visit the Okavango Delta, we use charter aircraft, which requires luggage to be packed in a soft bag, while not exceeding 20 kg including hand luggage.

 Group Size This depends on the specific tour.
 Please enquire.
+Maximum 7 people on the Namibia Okavango tours.

 Top birds